 - What time does the race start?

-A shuttle bus service will operate between Flinders Chase park entrance and the start/finish line from 6:30am.
+A shuttle bus service will operate between Flinders Chase park entrance and the start/finish line from 6:30am to 7:45am.
 Runners can park their vehicles on the road verge of West End Highway and wait next to the park entrance sign for a bus.
 Rangers will re-open the park from 8:30am to allow family and friends can access the park by vehicle and drive to the visitors centre car park and cafe where they can watch runners finish both the half and full marathon.